conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 1. The ``core`` team will normally wait three days before merging a PR on a feedstock they do not maintain personally.
 This rule encompasses both migration PRs from the autotick bot and requests from community members to merge PRs on feedstocks.
-2. In extenuating circumstances (i.e., bad bugs, blocking lots of other PRs/work), the ``core`` team reserves the right to merge before the three day window has passed.
+2. In extenuating circumstances (i.e., bad bugs, blocking lots of other PRs/work, unmaintained feedstocks), the ``core`` team reserves the right to merge before the three day window has passed.
 In this case, at least two ``core`` members must approve the merge.
 Approvals include the act of merging and a ``core`` member making the PR being merged.
 3. The ``core`` team will do its best to not merge PRs marked as in a draft state, either explicitly as a github draft PR or